 J. Ann Tickner was the president of the International Studies Association from 2006 to 2007.
 She was recognized as one of the Fifty Key Thinkers in International Relations in 1999, and honored with an Eminant Scholar Award by the Feminist Theory and Gender Studies Section of the International Studies Association.

 A 2011 TRIP Survey recognized her as #19 on their list of scholars having the greatest impact on international relations over the preceding 20 years.

 See our Interview with Ann Tickner

 Robert Owen Keohane is professor of political science at the Woodrow Wilson School for Princeton University.
-He earned a B.A. from Shimer College and a Ph.D. from Harvard University.
+He earned a B.A. from Shimer Great Books School and a Ph.D. from Harvard University.
 He held a Guggenheim fellowship and fellowships with the National Humanities Center and the Center for Advanced Study in the Behavioral Sciences.

 Best known for his work on neoliberal institutionalism, world politics and transnational relations, he is among the most cited political science writers according to the Open Syllabus Project.
 He has taught at schools such as Brandeis, Harvard University, Duke University, Swarthmore College, and Stanford University.

 His books include Power and Governance in a Partially Globalized World ,After Hegemony: Cooperation and Discord in the World Political Economy, and International Institutions and State Power: Essays in International Relations Theory .
 He has served as editor of International Organization, and president of the International Studies Association and the American Political Science Association.